Completeness of Nominal PROPs: Equivalence of Nominal and Symmetric Monoidal Theories

 \begin{proof} From Lemma~\ref{lem:completeSquareSMT} we know that From completeness of \(\langle \Sigma ,E\rangle \) for \(\mathsf n\mathbb C\) we know Putting these together, we obtain

 \end{proof} \end{thm}

-The theorem above can be useful when trying to prove soundness and completeness of an ordinary \(\SMT\), where the presented \(\NMT\) is easier to prove sound and complete, like in the case of bijections, discussed previously at the end of Section~\ref{sec:examples}.
+The theorem above can be useful when trying to prove soundness and completeness of an ordinary \(\SMT\), where the presented \(\NMT\) is easier to prove sound and complete, like in the case of bijections described in Section~\ref{sec:examples}:

-\begin{exa} The completeness proof for ordinary string diagrams given in \cite{lafont} is already quite complex in the case of bijections because it requires a complete calculus for permutations.
+\begin{exa} The completeness proof for ordinary string diagrams given in~\cite{lafont} is already quite complex in the case of bijections because it requires a complete calculus for permutations.
 On the other hand, the corresponding nominal theory of bijections has a trivial completeness proof because all nominal string diagrams in the theory of bijections normalise to a disjoint union of renamings.
-We can now apply the theorem above to obtain an easy completeness proof for the corresponding symmetric monoidal theorry of bijections. \end{exa}
+We can now apply the theorem above to obtain an easy completeness proof for the corresponding symmetric monoidal theory of bijections. \end{exa}